telerik/xaml-docs/controls/radscheduleview/features/viewdefinitions/specificproperties.md

 ### StretchAppointments

-It sets whether the appointments will be stretched to fill all available space in the TimeSlot - by default it is set to False.
+It sets whether the appointments will be stretched to fill all available space in the TimeSlot - by default it is set to __False__.

 #### __XAML__